Miners weigh on European shares, Anglo American hits record low

 Chinese exports fell a worse-than-expected 6.8 percent from a year earlier, their fifth straight month of decline, while imports tumbled 8.7 percent, their 13th drop in a row.

 However, Bouygues outperformed the weaker markets to rise 2.5 percent on a Bloomberg report that Orange is in talks to buy some assets from Bouygues.
-Bouygues said it has no plans to withdraw from the telecoms and television sectors.
-(Editing by Tom Heneghan)
+(Editing by Andrew Heavens)

 * Sphere 3D signs definitive agreement to acquire HVE and Unified ConneXions